2016 Republican National Convention: Ted Cruz's speech

 Cruz's speech sparked a backlash and elicited negative reactions from prominent Republicans supporting Trump.
 New Jersey governor and former presidential candidate Chris Christie called the speech "awful" and "selfish."
 New York Representative Peter T. King called Cruz a "fraud" and a "self-centered liar."
 Senator Dan Coats of Indiana responded that Cruz was a "self-centered, narcissistic, pathological liar."
 Representative Marsha Blackburn of Tennessee, when asked about Cruz's speech, responded that she "would tell [Cruz] the same thing I would tell my kids, 'get over yourself.'"
 Susan Hutchison, chair of the Washington State Republican Party, confronted Cruz after his speech and labeled Cruz a "traitor to the party."
 In addition, Cruz was denied entry to influential Republican donor Sheldon Adelson's suite at the convention.
 Conservative radio host Rush Limbaugh speculated that Cruz was trying to mimic Ronald Reagan's speech at the 1976 Republican National Convention, in that "he wanted to deliver a speech that was Reaganesque in that the delegates would walk out of there thinking that they should have nominated him.
 He didn't get there."
 Instead, Limbaugh compared his speech to Ted Kennedy's at the 1980 Democratic National Convention, in which he failed to endorse President Jimmy Carter, the nominee, by putting his own interests ahead of the interests of the party.
-According to CNN, in the wake of Cruz's non-endorsement of Trump at the RNC, his critics believe that an intraparty challenge could be possible.
-GOP donors and Texas politicians have asked Representative Mike McCaul to run against him in the next cycle's Texas primary in 2018.
-McCaul, a representative for six terms and chair of the House Homeland Security Committee, has not yet made a decision but likewise has not yet ruled out a possible Senate run.
+In the wake of Cruz's non-endorsement of Trump, his critics believed that an intraparty challenge could be possible.
+GOP donors and Texas politicians asked Representative Mike McCaul to run against him in the next cycle's Texas primary in 2018, before McCaul declined to run.
 Later, on September 23, 2016, Cruz publicly endorsed Trump for president.